g0kuvonlange/vrswap/README.md

 1. Convert your VR180 equirectangular video to a directory of frames using e.g. ffmpeg:
 	 `ffmpeg -i /path/to/VR/video.mp4 -pix_fmt yuvj444p  -qscale:v 1 /path/to/working/folder/%04d.jpg `

-2. Convert the VR180 frame into two perspective frames (one per eye) that crop on the face, and then swap the face (E2P + SWAP):
+2. Convert the VR180 frame into two perspective frames (one per eye) that crop on the face:
-	`python swap.py --frames_folder /path/to/working/folder --face /path/to/face/to/swap/into/frames.jpg --gpu`
+	`python vr-splitter.py --frames_folder /path/to/working/folder`

-3. (Optional) Upscale the cropped perspective face-swapped frames using codeformer `python upscale.py --frames_folder /path/to/working/folder`
+3. Subdirectories are created under processing/ with different faces.
+First delete all frames that are invalid (misdetected).
+Then Use whatever tool you prefer to manipulate the images - either change them in-place, or write the new images to separate folders.
+When done, delete all frames that should not be merged back, as the next step will recursively traverse all folders under processing/ and will look for 0 or 1 matching image - more than 1 of the same is a fatal error.

-4. Reinsert the swapped (and upscaled) left and right perspective crops back into the equirectangular frames (P2E):
+4. Reinsert the swapped (and upscaled) left and right perspective crops back into the equirectangular frames:
-	`python convert.py --frames_folder /path/to/working/folder`
+	`python vr-merger.py --frames_folder /path/to/working/folder`

 5. Encode the frames back to video (H265 recommended); note this is just an example, use the source video FPS etc:
 	`fmpeg -r 59.997 -i /path/to/working/folder/%04d.jpg -c:v libx265  -c:a aac -preset fast -crf 18 -vf scale=in_range=limited:out_range=full -pix_fmt yuvj420p -movflags faststart /path/to/output/video.mp4`